List of EastEnders characters introduced in 2006: Rob Minter

 Robert "Rob" Minter, played by Stuart Laing, begins dating Dawn Swann (Kara Tointon).
 Dawn knows Rob is married, but also that he is separated.
 However it is revealed that Rob is married to May Wright (Amanda Drew), who wants to give their marriage another chance.
 Rob and Dawn split, but Dawn has become pregnant with Rob's child.
 She plans to have an abortion, however May, who is unable to conceive, has other ideas, and Rob and May then offer to buy Dawn's baby when it is born.
 Keeping Dawn to the agreement proves difficult however, and at the instigation of May, Rob is forced to extreme measures to obtain his child.

 Max Branning

 Maxwell "Max" Branning, played by Jake Wood, is the son of Jim (John Bardon), and father of Bradley Branning (Charlie Clements).
 He moves to Albert Square with his wife Tanya (Jo Joyner) and their daughters, Lauren and Abi (Madeline Duggan and Lorna Fitzgerald) for a fresh start after Max had been caught having an affair.
 They have a baby, Oscar, however Max soon goes back to his old ways, and has an affair with Bradley's girlfriend, Stacey Slater (Lacey Turner).
 The affair has devastating consequences, and leads to Tanya burying Max alive, and Lauren running him over.
 Max has a relationship with Vanessa Gold (Zöe Lucker), but eventually goes back to Tanya.
 However they split again and while spending time away from Walford, Max marries Kirsty (Kierston Wareing).
+Max has been regarded as one of the soap's "iconic" characters.